*Video at the end of post.

 - Hannah claimed the horn of God when she finally gave birth to a son, Samuel, and dedicated him to the Lord: “And Hannah prayed and said: ‘My heart rejoices in the Lord; My horn is exalted in the Lord.
 I smile at my enemies.
 Because I rejoice in Your salvation.
 David was anointed with oil from a horn'” (1 Samuel 2.1 NKJV).

-- And in Hannah’s jubilation, she actually prophesied about the coming Christ, who be the literal symbol of God’s Strength in our physical world: “The adversaries of the Lord shall be broken in pieces; From heaven He will thunder against them.
+- And in Hannah’s jubilation, she actually prophesied about the coming Christ, Who is the literal symbol of God’s Strength in our physical world: “The adversaries of the Lord shall be broken in pieces; From heaven He will thunder against them.
 The Lord will judge the ends of the earth.
 ‘He will give strength to His king, And exalt the horn of His anointed‘” (1 Samuel 2.10 NKJV).

 - Samuel anointed King David with oil from a horn: “Then Samuel took the horn of oil and anointed him in the midst of his brothers; and the Spirit of the Lord came upon David from that day forward.
 So Samuel arose and went to Ramah” (1 Samuel 16.13 NKJV).